 - Information and Resources on Sextortion – This previous portal response provides educational information to clinicians and parents on what sextortion is and how to handle it.

-- What Do Teens Need To Know About "Sextortion" and Online Predators? – This HealthyChildren.org article discusses the risks of sextortion and online predators targeting teenagers.
-It explains how these scams work, the impact on mental health, and shares real-life stories to raise awareness.
+- What is "Sextortion" and How Are Online Predators Targeting Teens? – This HealthyChildren.org article discusses the risks of sextortion, explains how these scams work, examines the impact on mental health, and shares real-life stories to raise awareness.

 - Keeping Children Safe Online – This resource from the US Department of Justice helps parents, guardians, caregivers, and teachers to be able to take steps to protect children from becoming victims of online child predators.

-- Not a Number – Not a Number is an interactive child trafficking and exploitation prevention curriculum designed to provide youth with information and skills in a manner that inspires them to make safe choices.
-The curriculum is focused on empowering youth (12-18) through education on making safe choices.
-Youth learn to identify and use health support systems that may reduce their vulnerabilities.
+- Not a Number – This interactive child trafficking and exploitation prevention curriculum is designed to provide youth with information and skills that inspires them to make safe choices.
+The curriculum is focused on empowering and educating youth ages 12-18.

 - Navigating Online Safety for Teens – This article emphasizes the dangers of online threats like sextortion, cyberbullying, and identity theft for teens and highlights the importance of parental involvement in educating teens about online safety, setting guidelines for behavior, monitoring online activity, and fostering open communication.